6dlc/REFiLL/README.md

 5) When you’re done, put the notes in the common pool with your category of choice.
 If the note doesn’t have a category, contact 6dlc#5528 and request to make one.

 6) When you finished, open the command palette and create a backup.
 After, push your changes to the repository.
-This requires you to be a collaborator.
+You can open the command pallete with CTRL+P, or the icon located when you turn on the setting.
+This requires you to be a contributor
-	- If you aren’t a collaborator, DM 6dlc#5528 with your Github name.

 7) Congrats!
 You contributed!